MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 The following suggestions are common incremental changes you could implement:

-- To start your alignment without affecting existing environments, create an environment group that will contain new developer environments and establish rules for how you want to govern them.
+- To start your alignment without affecting existing environments, create an environment group that contains new developer environments and establish rules for how you want to govern them.
 Turn on environment routing to ensure that all new developer environments are created in the designated group.

 - Evaluate your grouping strategy and if needed, create groups to support your existing environments.
 Establish rules on those groups that align with existing restrictions and exceptions.
 Move existing environments into those groups.